-The episode "Jurassic Bark" managed to make cry apparently even the crew.
+The episode "Jurassic Bark" managed to make even the crew cry.
 The very fitting music "I Will Wait For You" adds to the sadness.
 Probably one of the greatest pieces of irony ever.

 Fry: I'll never forget him, but he forgot me a long, long time ago.